 When cooking baked asparagus (at 375 degrees) :

 - Skinny spears (pencil thick)- total cook time 16-20 min

 - Fat spears- total cook time 20-24 min

-Roasting (see: Balsamic Roasted Asparagus & Tomato with Blue Cheese) at higher temperatures or grilling are faster.
+Roasting asparagus (see: Balsamic Roasted Asparagus & Tomato with Blue Cheese) at higher temperatures or grilling it are faster cooking methods.
 I do not recommend boiling asparagus.
-As far as steaming, go with Alton Brown’s suggestion and zap your salted spears in the microwave wrapped in wet paper towels.
+It results in bland and often overcooked spears.
+As far as steaming, try Alton Brown’s suggestion and zap your salted spears in the microwave wrapped in wet paper towels.
 3-4 minutes later you have nicely cooked spears.
 I personally rarely steam asparagus, but it is quick and easy.